-And it’s happening again for Houston, as the Astros won another title in 2022, the Final Four is returning in 2023, and the College Football Playoff national championship will be held here in 2024.
+And it’s happening again for Houston, as the Astros won another title in 2022, the Final Four returned in 2023, and the College Football Playoff national championship is back in January 2024.

 Put the sports teams aside for a second, and Houston still presents itself as a fascinating place to visit.
 From surprisingly diverse neighborhoods to interesting attractions, the city’s tourist profile continues to grow.

 There are plenty of reasons for a fan to plan a Houston sports travel vacation.
 There are also plenty of things to do when the games aren’t going on.
 Read on for a travel guide to exploring all the happenings in Houston when not watching the teams in action.

 Click placemark in index to find on map | View Houston sports travel guide in a larger map